Malta: Government and politics

-Malta is a republic whose parliamentary system and public administration are closely modelled on the Westminster system.
-The unicameral parliament is made up of the president of Malta and the House of Representatives (Kamra tad-Deputati).
+Malta is a republic whose parliamentary system and public administration are modelled on the Westminster system.
+The parliament is made up of the president and the House of Representatives (Kamra tad-Deputati).

-The House of Representatives has 65 members, elected for a five-year term in 13 five-seat electoral divisions, called distretti elettorali, with constitutional amendments that allow for mechanisms to establish strict proportionality amongst seats and votes of political parliamentary groups.
+The House of Representatives has 65 members, elected for a five-year term in 13 five-seat electoral divisions, called distretti elettorali, with constitutional amendments that establish proportionality among seats and votes of political parliamentary groups.
 Members of the House of Representatives are elected by direct universal suffrage through single transferable vote every five years, unless the House is dissolved earlier by the president either on the advice of the prime minister or through a motion of no confidence.
-Malta had the second-highest voter turnout in the world (and the highest for nations without mandatory voting), based on election turnout in national lower house elections from 1960 to 1995.
+Malta had the second highest voter turnout in the world (and the highest for nations without mandatory voting), based on election turnout in national lower house elections from 1960 to 1995.

-The President of Malta, a largely ceremonial position, is appointed for a five-year term by a resolution of the House of Representatives carried by a simple majority.
-The president is the head of state.
-Myriam Spiteri Debono was elected on 27 March 2024 President of the republic by members of parliament in an indirect election.
-The 80th article of the Constitution of Malta provides that the president appoint as prime minister "the member of the House of Representatives who, in his judgment, is best able to command the support of a majority of the members of that House".
+The President of Malta is appointed for a five-year term by a simple majority of the House of Representatives.
+The current president, Myriam Spiteri Debono, was elected on 27 March 2024 President of the Republic by members of parliament.

 Maltese politics is a two-party system dominated by the Labour Party (Partit Laburista), a centre-left social democratic party, and the Nationalist Party (Partit Nazzjonalista), a centre-right Christian democratic party.
-The Labour Party has been the governing party since 2013 and is currently led by Prime Minister Robert Abela, who has been in office since 13 January 2020.
-There are also a number of small political parties in Malta which have no parliamentary representation.
+The Labour Party has been the governing party since 2013, and is currently led by Prime Minister Robert Abela, who has been in office since 13 January 2020.

-Corruption, money laundering, and government maladministration in Malta have significantly increased since the Labour Party returned to power.
-In fact, Malta's record of clean governance has decreased since 2013, and the country is now considered among one of the worst EU member states in tackling corruption according to Transparency International.
-The same association reported that Malta dropped to its lowest ever ranking of 65th place in a report published in February 2025.

-According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Malta performs in the mid to high range on overall democratic measures, with particular weaknesses in absence of corruption and civic engagement.
+According to Transparency International, Malta's clean governance record has decreased significantly as of 2013.
+The same association reported that Malta dropped to 65th place in a report published in February 2025.
+According to International IDEA's Global State of Democracy (GSoD) Indices and Democracy Tracker, Malta is in the mid to high range on overall democratic measures, with weaknesses in corruption and civic engagement.